 Place the C7e one to three feet from the instrument when recording a solo string instrument like a violin.
-When recording a string section, try to position one or more C7e's several feet from the players.
-If the size of the room permits, raise the microphones three or four feet above the section and position them at a 45-degree angle, facing down.
-If you have two C7e's, you can try the XY or ORTF stereo mic set-ups described in the following section, "Stereo Miking Techniques".
+When recording a string section, try to position one or more you have two C7e's, you can try the XY or ORTF stereo mic set-ups described in the following section, "Stereo Miking Techniques".